CYinGitHub/BLE_Spark_pedal/README.md

 # Yet another bluetooth pedal for the PG Spark Amp
 It now can handle some basic functions:
 * One rotary encoder is changing FX parameters like amp's knobs do.
-Push selects next FX.
+A push selects next FX
 * Another encoder changes presets: first four is hardware (in-amp), the other 24 are hardcoded yet
 * The four buttons switches FX on and off (DRV, MOD, DLY, RVB) or at your choice
 * Long pressing the first button invokes amp info screen